adammotzel/secret-box/README.md

 - `cryptography`: Provides cryptographic recipes and primitives for Python.
 - `argon2-cffi`: Provides Argon2 password hashing via CFFI.

+I used Python's `tkinter` package to create a primitive GUI for simplicity.

 ## Security Features